daftspunk/pond/README.md

 ## Coding standards

-Coding standards are usual (no semicolons) with some additions.
+Coding standards are usual (no semicolons) with some additions described below.

 ### Imports for scripts